sazze/node-concurrent-memoize/README.md

 **memoize(originalFunc, funcName, config)**

 This function will return another function that wraps *originalFunc*.
-The function returned will be "promisified" in that if it the function normally responds asynchronously with a callback, it will also work with a promise if no callback is passed.
 Calling this function will transparently check cache, wait for a result, or execute the query to get the result.

+**memoize.async(originalFunc, funcName, config)**

+This function is to be used for functions that expect a callback.
+The function returned will be "promisified" in that it will work instead with a promise if no callback is passed.

 **memoize.property(object, funcName, config)**